savindumahasen/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification
 This is a deep learning project.
-For completing this project I use the CNN (Convolutional Neural Network)